ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 With this cloud architecture, customers can achieve a higher availability and failover success rate than most VMware clients can achieve with on-premises environments or competing cloud platforms.

-This architecture supports existing mission-critical, legacy workloads, including non-cloud native applications, at a targeted aggregate availability of 99.99%.
-IBM Cloud multi-zone regions are designed to keep mission-critical workloads online if a site outage occurs.
+This architecture supports existing mission-critical, legacy workloads, including non-cloud native applications, at a targeted aggregate availability of 99.99%. {{site.data.keyword.cloud_notm}} multi-zone regions are designed to keep mission-critical workloads online if a site outage occurs.
 Workloads in a failed site are automatically restarted in near real time, while workloads in adjoining sites remain online and available.

 The architecture covers various enterprise services, including networks, storage, resiliency, and other tools built for monitoring and troubleshooting cloud-based applications.
 In addition, this architecture can be integrated with the IBM Services Platform with Watson, built on the {{site.data.keyword.cloud_notm}}, to allow for a broader consumption of services.
 Using the platform’s cognitive capabilities, clients can mine data more effectively for new business insights to help maintain continuous operations.